infiniteflight/infiniteflight-docs/manual/main-menu/fly-solo.md

 2. Blue dots signify airports that have a tower facility (although it may not necessarily have active ATC).
-If you’re about to fly online, we also use a variety of colours to give you an idea of what the weather is like.
-Check out the table below:

-**Insert ‘weather colour code table’ graphic**

 3. Magenta dots signify uncontrolled airports.
-If you’re about to fly online, there are different colours showing the weather just like the blue dots.
-Check out the table above.